 Hospice is covered by Medicare, Medicaid, and most health insurance companies.
 This coverage includes medications related to the primary hospice diagnosis (for example, congestive heart failure).
 It also covers all equipment and supplies needed to care for the patient, related to the disease.
 Medicare Part A and Medicaid cover 100 percent of hospice care.
 With private insurance companies, payment levels vary depending on the patient’s insurance policy.

-Patients at any stage of heart failure can benefit from advanced planning with their physician and/or hospice provider.
+People at any stage of heart failure can benefit from advanced planning with their physician and/or hospice provider.
 The American Heart Association advises patients to have:

 Hospice provides palliative (comfort) care for end-stage heart failure patients, as well as end-of-life care and support for patients and their loved ones.
 With advanced planning, patients and families can avoid the stress of making difficult decisions during a crisis, and help ensure your needs and wishes are best met.